Starry nights. Open trails. Winter adventures that sharpen the senses.

 Whale watching

-As the temperatures drop, Southern Right Whales return, tracing ancient paths along South Australia’s coast.
+As the temperatures drop, southern right whales return, tracing ancient paths along South Australia’s coast.
 From May to October, these 90-tonne giants migrate close to shore, calving and nursing in protected bays.
 You’ll spot them on boat tours in Encounter Bay, or from beaches and clifftops along Kangaroo Island and the Fleurieu Peninsula.
-But one of the most unforgettable view awaits at the Head of Bight on the Eyre Peninsula.
-A cliff-top boardwalk leads to a sweeping platform where the ocean opens wide and whales drift just below.
-Bring your binoculars.
-Take your time.
+But one of the most unforgettable views awaits at the Head of Bight on the Eyre Peninsula.
+A cliff-top boardwalk leads to a sweeping platform, where the ocean opens wide and whales drift just below.
+Bring your binoculars and take your time.
 All you need to do is stand still and watch the wild come to you.
-Find the best vantage points and tours with our guide to whale watching in South Australia
+Find the best vantage points and tours with our guide to whale watching in South Australia.

 Stargazing